skizap/The-Inspector/docs/mcp-servers-guide.md

 **Purpose:** Advanced AI-powered search with web scraping, crawling, and content extraction capabilities.

 **Status:** ✅ Active

+> **✅ VERIFIED ACTIVE**
+>
+> This server is officially maintained by Tavily and actively supported as of November 8, 2025.
+Recent updates include version 0.1.10 (June 2025) and official remote MCP endpoint support.

 **Available Tools:**
 - `tavily-search` - AI-enhanced web search with summarization